New Proud Boys Busted for Capitol Riot Have Wild Police Ties

 D.C.
 Metropolitan Police did not immediately return a request for comment.

-But Donohoe’s picture with Coles was far from the Proud Boys’ only photo-op with police, even when it came to the chapters tied to those arrested on Wednesday.
+But Donohoe’s picture with Cole was far from the Proud Boys’ only photo-op with police, even when it came to the chapters tied to those arrested on Wednesday.

 Arrested on the same day as Donohoe was Zach Rehl, leader of the Proud Boys’ Philadelphia chapter.
 The Philadelphia Proud Boys have frequently rubbed shoulders with their city’s police force.
 Rehl is the son and grandson of Philadelphia Police officers, the Philadelphia Inquirer reported.
 (Philadelphia Police did not return The Daily Beast’s request for comment, and an attorney for Rehl could not be reached.)